 Management continues to closely monitor the Company's working capital position and 12-month budget outlook considering current market conditions and the financing environment.
 As currently budgeted, we are likely to have a working capital deficit during the next twelve months unless further capital is raised during that period.
-The current budget does however offer significant further flexibility to adjust exploration and general expenditures.
+The current budget offers significant flexibility to adjust exploration and general expenditures.
 Management is confident that, based on the Company's history and previous success in raising capital, as well as the quality of the Company's assets, such further financing will be available as required.